Trading Education

 “A candle's real body tells a story.
 The longer the real body, the more intense the buying or selling pressure.
 Short real bodies imply consolidation and a tug of war between bulls and bears.”

-- Steve Nison, Japanese Candlestick Charting Techniques
+- Paraphrased from Steve Nison, Japanese Candlestick Charting Techniques

 The beauty of candlesticks lies in their simplicity.
 With just a quick glance, you can immediately see who won the battle during that time period - buyers or sellers.
 This instant visual feedback is why candlesticks have become the default choice for crypto traders worldwide.